Eligibility & Requirements

 Grade Point Average

-The Joint Commission on Accreditation of Healthcare Organizations requires all incoming students to pay for a background check.
-This one-time fee must be paid directly to the company performing the background investigation.
-You will be asked to provide information and make the payment once you have been officially accepted into the program.
-For more information, please see the School of Health Professions Background Check Instructions.
+The Joint Commission requires all incoming students to submit for and provide KU with a background check report.
+This one-time expense must be paid for by the student directly to the company performing the background investigation.
+Students will be asked to complete this process upon official acceptance into the program.
+For more information, please see the School of Health Professions background check instructions.

 The University of Kansas prohibits discrimination on the basis of race, color, ethnicity, religion, sex, national origin, age, ancestry, disability, status as a veteran, sexual orientation, marital status, parental status, gender identity, gender expression and genetic information in the University's programs and activities.
 The following person has been designated to handle inquiries regarding the non-discrimination policies: Director of the Office of Institutional Opportunity and Access, IOA@ku.edu, 1246 W. Campus Road, Room 153A, Lawrence, KS, 66045, (785) 864-6414, 711 TTY.